mkerr94/fortune-and-dust-wiki/wiki/Campaign Home.md

 ## High Fantasy
 This New World has a history, one steeped in magic and ancient powers

-Old Faerunian culture still exists among certain classes in [[Alcadena]], however the skilled use of magic is not widely known and is even suppressed by [[The Protectorate]] in the major settlements without certain affiliations and permissions
+Old Faerunian culture still exists among certain classes in [[Alcadeña]], however the skilled use of magic is not widely known and is even suppressed by [[The Protectorate]] in the major settlements without certain affiliations and permissions